overblog/GraphQLBundle/docs/security/handle-cors.md

 ===========

-The bundle comes out of the box with a generic and simple CORS (Cross-Origin Resource Sharing) handler but we recommends using [NelmioCorsBundle](https://github.com/nelmio/NelmioCorsBundle) for more flexibility...
+The bundle comes out of the box with a generic and simple CORS (Cross-Origin Resource Sharing) handler but we recommend using [NelmioCorsBundle](https://github.com/nelmio/NelmioCorsBundle) for more flexibility...

 The handler is disabled by default.
-To enabled it:
+To enable it:

 ```yaml
 overblog_graphql: